csecareanu/linux/memory/memory.md

 Thus, to print out the environment of process 1, you would do:\
 `$ strings /proc/1/environ`

+### /proc/[pid]/exe
+This file is a symbolic link containing the actual pathname of the executed command.

+### /proc/[pid]/fd/
+ This is a subdirectory containing one entry for each file which the process has open, named by its file descriptor, and which is a symbolic link to the actual file.
+Thus, 0 is standard input, 1 standard output, 2
+              standard error, and so on.

+              For file descriptors for pipes and sockets, the entries will be symbolic links whose content is the file type with the inode.
+A readlink(2) call on this file returns a string in the format:

+                  type:[inode]

+              For example, socket:[2248868] will be a socket and its inode is 2248868.
+For sockets, that inode can be used to find more information in one of the files under /proc/net/.

+              For file descriptors that have no corresponding inode (e.g., file descriptors produced by epoll_create(2), eventfd(2), inotify_init(2), signalfd(2), and timerfd(2)), the entry will be a symbolic link with contents of the form

+                  anon_inode:<file-type>

+              In some cases, the file-type is surrounded by square brackets.

+              For example, an epoll file descriptor will have a symbolic link whose content is the string anon_inode:[eventpoll].

 ### Virtual file that reports the amount of available and used memory.